Investigating the role of mergers in galaxy assembly in the early Universe (z > 5)

-We also note that observations at $z<2$ reach a maximum enhancement of the order of $\sim 3.5$, significantly lower than the value predicted by the models.
-In \citet{robaina09}, a SFR enhancement of $4$ can be obtained if considering an Arp 220 SED template in the conversion between the luminosity at $24 \mu m$ and the total infrared luminosity for dusty starbursts.
-This difference might be in part due to the SFRs calculated over timescales of $\sim 100$ Myr, while those from the models are instantaneous.
+To understand the lower SFR enhancement of high redshift ($z>5$) mergers compared to low redshift ones, as seen in Section \ref{sec:SFR_enhancement}, we analyze the redshift evolution of the SFR enhancement predicted by the models.
+We calculate the median SFR enhancement of the merger subset in different redshift bins, from $0$ to $10$, adopting a uniform cut on the stellar mass as $\log_{10}$ M$_\ast$/M$_\odot$ $\geq 8$.
+In Fig. \ref{fig:SFR_enhancement_SantaCruz}-\textit{bottom}, we can see that the maximum SFR enhancement (by a factor of $6_{-2}^{+3}$) occurs in low redshift mergers ($z \leq 1$), while it strongly decreases by $\sim 3.5$ times in earlier mergers, between $z=1$ and $z=4$.
+At $z \gtrsim 6$, the enhancement stabilizes around a factor of $1.2$.
+This analysis shows that the SC-SAM predicts a strong evolution of the SFR enhancement in mergers from the local Universe to the EoR, consistent with the trend inferred from observations.
+Most importantly, the models corroborate our results indicating that mergers have an impact on the star-formation of galaxies back to the earliest cosmic epochs that we have explored.
+We also note that the models predict a maximum SFR enhancement that is significantly higher than those obtained in observations (see Section \ref{sec:SFR_enhancement}).
+This difference might be in part due to the observed SFRs calculated over timescales of $\sim 100$ Myr, while those from the models are instantaneous.
 Moreover, the merger duration at low redshifts significantly increases, hence the instantaneous SFRs that we use for comparison are no longer representative of the entire merger process, thus they should be interpreted as the peak SFR enhancement that can last for short periods of time.